crdcj/FinLogic/README.md

 ### Create FinLogic Database

 The 'update' function is responsible for downloading and updating raw financial data from the CVM, processing approximately 20 million accounting entries, and storing them for local data analysis.
-During the initial run, the process might take longer than 1 minute, depending on the CVM server connection and local CPU power.
+During the initial run, the process might take some minutes, depending on the CVM server connection and local CPU power.
 For subsequent updates, only the updated CVM files will be downloaded and processed, which should expedite the operation.

 ```python
 >>> import finlogic as fl